multiversx/mx-chain-observing-squad/covalent/README.md

 Covalent squad will contain 4 observers one for every shard.

-In order to can run this have to set in `.env` file what Docker image to use.
+In order to can run this have to set in `.env` file what Docker image to use. (the name that was set on the build step)
 ```
 NODE_TAG=elrond-go-node-mainnet-with-covalent:latest
 ```